|

 Close up of a salmon bite surrounded by more salmon.

-Quick Air Fryer Salmon Bites (10 minutes!)
+Crispy Air Fryer Salmon Bites Recipe

 Cook Time 10 minutes